trello-talk/tacobot.app/docs/guide/commands/webhooks/README.md

   original="/images/addwebhook_example_original.png" />

 ## Viewing webhooks
-To see a list of webhooks on a server, use the `T!webhooks` command in a Discord guild.
+To see a list of webhooks on a server, use the `/webhooks` command in a Discord guild.

 <MarkdownImage
   src="/images/webhooks_example.jpg"
   original="/images/webhooks_example_original.png" />

-To view a webhook, use the `T!webhook` command with the webhook's ID. (i.e. `T!webhook 24`)
+To view a webhook, use the `/webhook` command with the webhook's ID. (i.e. `/webhook view webhook:24`)

 <MarkdownImage
   src="/images/webhook_example.jpg"